rabinarayanpatra/docs-generator/content/guides/components.md

 ## Diagrams with Mermaid

 Create beautiful diagrams using Mermaid syntax.
+Diagrams automatically adapt to your theme (light/dark mode).

 ### Flow Chart